 - Place the jam and almond sponge filled tart back into the middle of the oven and bake for 45-50 minutes, until the sponge is golden and firm to the touch, without wobbling in the centre – mine took 45 minutes.

-- Once baked remove the baked tart from the oven and allow to cool.
+- As soon as the tart is baked remove from the oven and allow to cool.

 - Sift the icing sugar into a bowl.
 Add the almond extract and enough water, I used approximately 30mls, to form a thick but pourable paste, once stirred together.